johannesprinz/blog/src/content/posts/writing-my-first-blog.md

 ## Why

 I've been wanting to do this for such a long time.
-Recently I have had the synchronicity of multiple sources[^Podcasts] reminding me to start blogging or journaling.
+Recently I had the synchronicity of multiple sources[^Podcasts] reminding me to start blogging or journaling.
 I see the importance for documenting your own path for reflection, self improvement and the chance for others to learn.

 ## What